tanoManzo/notes/Di's paper.md

 ### section: **Deep learning identifies AD causal variants through accurately quantifying their regulatory impacts.**

 I would change the word "through" with the word "by" in the title of the section.

+## Methods

+### section: predicting silencer and enhancer..

+In the section you say: " we adapted TREDNet" but in the discussion you say "we developed a deep learning framework, TREDNet"